 Diversity is a wonderful thing, but there is no diversity if the only thing that makes us different is the color of our skin.
 I’m talking about diversity of thought, culture, and norms.
 Being with different people opens up worlds to different cultures and even opportunities.
-You will receive greater perspective just being around someone who is different.
-This helps out with making decisions, or navigating waters you’ve never been through.
+You will receive a greater perspective just by being around someone different.
+This helps out with making decisions or navigating waters you’ve never been through.

-When it comes to our relationships, we might see it as conflicting, but they are many benefits to diversity within the home, friendships, relationships, and of course work.
-For one thing, living in a place where everyone looks and acts the same can create prejudice who live outside the confides of the culture.
+When it comes to our relationships, we might see them as conflicting, but they are many benefits to diversity within the home, friendships, relationships, and of course work.
+For one thing, living in a place where everyone looks and acts the same can create prejudice against those who live outside the confines of the culture.
 You become normal, and they are the other.
 The opposite tends to happen when there is more diversity.
 The increased diversity creates more inclusion by default.

 Different people may make us feel uncomfortable, but that only means that we haven’t come to understand who we are personally.
-By not knowing who we are, we guard ourselves against the differences of others in order to protect something we don’t know we have.
-For instance a lack in spiritual belief could make someone who’s devoted into someone who is “radical.”
-The mistrust of other usually comes from internal fear.
+By not knowing who we are, we guard ourselves against the differences of others to protect something we don’t know we have.
+For instance, a lack of spiritual belief could make someone who’s devoted into someone who is “radical.”
+The mistrust of others usually comes from internal fear.

 Fear usually comes from the inability to interact with people who are different.
-It comes with anxiety around looking incompetent, or not knowing what someone else is talking about.
-In order for us to not look stupid, we create a negative story about the other person so that we can either avoid them, or persuade them to conform.
+It comes with anxiety about looking incompetent, or not knowing what someone else is talking about.
+For us to not look stupid, we create a negative story about the other person so that we can either avoid them or persuade them to conform.

 Tolerance Doesn’t Mean You Have to Agree

 Tolerance also doesn’t mean that you need to accept bad behavior from other people.
-You still have your boundaries, and no one should be allowed to cross them if the cause you harm.
-At the same time, if they are not hurting anyone, we should suspend our judgement of anyone until the time comes.
+You still have your boundaries, and no one should be allowed to cross them if they cause you harm.
+At the same time, if they are not hurting anyone, we should suspend our judgment of anyone until the time comes.

 How to Accept Other’s Differences